Thursday, September 15, 2016

 To pressure cook with the lentils:

-1 brinjal – chopped
+1 medium sized brinjal – chopped

 2 tbsp Kasuri Methi